Hero.com

 Hero.com is a series of superhero novels by English screenwriter, graphic novelist, and author Andy Briggs.
 The novels are published through Oxford University Press in the United Kingdom and various other publishers in other countries.

 The novels follow the exploits of four friends, Toby, Pete, Emily and Lorna.
-While surfing the internet, they discover the Hero.com website which features nameless icons in a variety of superhero poses.
-The friends discover that when they click on an icon they can temporarily download superpowers from the internet into the real world.
+While surfing the internet, they discover the Hero.com website, and that they can temporarily download superpowers from the internet to use in the real world.

 A spinoff series, Villain.net, soon followed.
 This series follows school bully Jake Hunter who discovers he has the ability to download villainous superpowers from the internet, leading to a scheme for world domination.

+Fictional plot synopsis

+Toby, Pete, Emily and Lorna are four friends who stumble onto a website called Hero.com, which features nameless icons in a variety of superhero poses.
+The friends discover that when they click on an icon, they can temporarily download superpowers from the internet to use in the real world.

+Around the same time, school bully Jake Hunter finds himself introduced to Villain.net, a website that allows him to download villainous powers for him to use in the real world.

+Through these chance online discoveries, this quartet of friends and loner will respectively start down parallel but separate paths within a whole new side of their world that almost no one in it knows about, but even with the accessible powers from their respective websites, they will face challenging events, each one proving harder then the last.